jlmayfield/MC-COMP401-402/README.md

 Files for the Monmouth College computer science major capstone project, or COMP401 and COMP402.
-Current students should be using  [https://jlmayfield.github.io/MC-COMP401-402/](https://jlmayfield.github.io/MC-COMP401-402/) and not pulling files directly from here.
+The actual course website can be found at   [https://jlmayfield.github.io/teaching/COMP401-402/](https://jlmayfield.github.io/teaching/COMP401-402/)